deepweather/Litadel/README.md

 ---

 # Litadel: Multi-Agents LLM Financial Trading Framework

-> **Copyright Notice:** Litadel is a successor of TradingAgents.
-This project builds upon and extends the original TradingAgents framework.
+> *Citadel was built by quants.
+Litadel was built by vibes.* 🚀

+> **About Litadel:** Built on the foundation of TradingAgents, Litadel extends the original framework with production-ready features needed for a fully functional trading platform.
+While TradingAgents provided an excellent proof-of-concept for multi-agent trading analysis, it lacked critical infrastructure for real-world deployment: multi-asset support (crypto & commodities), a modern web interface, parallel execution capabilities, persistent storage, REST API, and foundations for portfolio management and backtesting.
+Litadel addresses these gaps while maintaining the powerful multi-agent architecture that made the original framework compelling.

 <div align="center">